ELITEv5/SunPLSV2/README.md

 - Oracle degradation handling

 **Epoch triggering:**
-Anyone can click "Trigger Epoch" in the Rate Engine panel to advance the controller.
+Anyone can click "Trigger Epoch" in the Rate Engine panel.
 Bots and keeper contracts can also trigger epochs — V2 uses `.call{value}()` throughout, so smart contract callers work without the 2300-gas restriction of V1.

 ---